isabella232/laserfiche-sharepoint-integration/jekyll_files/index.md

 ## Introduction

-Laserfiche SharePoint Integration comprises of three web parts:
+Laserfiche SharePoint Integration allows you to do two things:

+- Browse Laserfiche repository: Sites in SharePoint can use the integration to add a web part which provides a view into the Laserfiche cloud repository and to open documents in Laserfiche Web Client.

-- The Save to Laserfiche web part:
+- Save files to Laserfiche:
-This web part allows users to export files directly from SharePoint to Laserfiche.
-It provides the essential functionality of the Laserfiche SharePoint Integration.
+The integration enables users to export files and their metadata directly from SharePoint to Laserfiche.
 Options when saving a document to Laserfiche are:
   - Save a copy to Laserfiche
   - Save to Laserfiche and delete from SharePoint
   - Save to Laserfiche and replace SharePoint document with a link to Laserfiche

-- Repository Explorer web part: This web part provides a view to browse the content of a Laserfiche cloud repository and open documents in Laserfiche Web Client.

-- The Admin Configuration web part: This web part is used to customize how the Save to Laserfiche behaves by configuring mappings between SharePoint and Laserfiche metadata and defining "save to" folder.